Le Lamentin

 Le Lamentin (/fr/; Lanmanten; lit.
 'The Manatee') is a city and town, located in the French overseas department and region of Martinique.
 With its area of 62.32 km^{2}, it is the town with the largest area in Martinique.
 Le Lamentin, with close to 40,000 inhabitants, is the second most populated town of Martinique, after Fort-de-France.
 It is also the first industrial town and the heart of the island's economy.

 Geography

-The town, incorporated in the region of Fort-de-France, is located in the center of the island of Martinique.
-Originally a giant swamp land and mangrove region, it is now a riparian town, located by the sea in the Bay of Fort-de-France and crossed by the island's longest river (36 km): the Lézarde.
+Le Lamentin is located in the island’s central lowlands within the arrondissement of Fort-de-France.
+It forms part of the urban area of the island’s capital and the wider metropolitan region.

+The commune occupies a broad alluvial plain that was historically dominated by wetlands, swamps, and mangrove forests, much of which has since been drained and urbanised for residential, industrial, and transport infrastructure.

+Le Lamentin is situated on the Bay of Fort-de-France and includes both coastal and riverine environments.
+It is traversed by the Lézarde River, the longest river in Martinique (approximately 36 km), which flows through the commune before reaching the bay.

 Climate

+Le Lamentin has a tropical rainforest climate (Köppen climate classification Af), characterised by consistently high temperatures and heavy rainfall throughout the year.

+The average annual temperature is 27.0 C, with minimal seasonal variation.
+Monthly mean temperatures range from 25.6 C in February to 28.1 C in August.
+Average daytime highs are typically between 29 C and 32 C, while average lows range from 22 C to 25 C.

+Average annual precipitation is 2056.6 mm, with rainfall distributed throughout the year.
+November is typically the wettest month, while slightly drier conditions occur between February and April.
+The commune records over 200 rainy days annually.

-Le Lamentin has a tropical rainforest climate (Köppen climate classification Af).
-The average annual temperature in Le Lamentin is 27.0 C. The average annual rainfall is 2056.6 mm with November as the wettest month.
-The temperatures are highest on average in August, at around 28.1 C, and lowest in February, at around 25.6 C. The highest temperature ever recorded in Le Lamentin was 35.4 C on 7 October 2012; the coldest 14.1 C on 25 December 1964.
+The highest temperature recorded was 35.4 C on 7 October 2012, while the lowest was 14.1 C on 25 December 1964.